About My Work

 My art inspiration is the natural world but my work has has science at its core.
 I’m fascinated with the microcosm of the body’s cells to the macro view of land and seascapes even to the heavens.

-Rarely using a paintbrush, I play with materials.
+Rarely using a paintbrush, I play with materials loving the experience as much as the outcome.
 Abstract paintings are painted with controlled chaos!
-Acrylic inks and paint plus inclusions like steel filings are shaped and moved on the support by scientific processes that include diffusion, gravity, chemical incompatibilities, density and magnetism letting chaos to take over occasionally.
+Acrylic inks and paint plus inclusions like steel filings are shaped and moved by scientific processes that include diffusion, gravity, chemical incompatibilities, density and magnetism letting chaos to take over occasionally.

 If you are interested in my work, please use the contact form to get in touch.

 2011 Ruskin Gallery in Cambridge - Degree show

 2011 BA Fine Art Hons from The Cambridge School of Art.

 2009 “Venus Cotidiana” Series of resin statuettes.
 Music department Anglia Ruskin University.